fabschurt/wp-tweaks/README.md

 published on Packagist, just to make things a little easier for me in `composer.json`.

+The DocBlocks and inline comments for the various helpers and actions/filters are hopefully self-explanatory.

+This was also my first experiment in unit testing a WordPress plugin.
+I was expecting the process to be a pain in the ass, but it was surprisingly easy to set up thanks to the `scaffold plugin-tests` command of [wp-cli](http://wp-cli.org/) and some tweaking.
+However, testing a WordPress plugin remains inherently tedious because of the extensive use of procedural programming and global scope in WP.

 This plugin is licensed under the [MIT License](http://opensource.org/licenses/MIT).

 Disclaimer